jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/induction_ref.rst

 -------------------------------------------------
 | ``theta_induce_irreducible:Param p_L, RealForm G->ParamPol`` Defined in line number 226.
 |
-| Write the (theta-stable) induced Ind(J(p_L)) of an irreducible of L    as a sum of irreducibles for G; use composition series to convert    output of the previous function into sum of irreducibles.
+| Write the (theta-stable) induced Ind(J(p_L)) of an irreducible of L    as a sum of irreducibles for G; uses composition series to convert    output of the previous function into sum of irreducibles.
 |

 .. _induce_standard_param_p_l,parabolic_p,realform_g->parampol1: